 Center for Antibiotic Discovery and Resistance (CADR) Fellowship

-The Center for Antibiotic Discovery and Resistance is engaged in the discovery and development of therapeutic treatments against multidrug resistant bacteria.
+The Center for Antibiotic Discovery and Resistance is engaged in discovering and developing therapeutic treatments against multidrug-resistant bacteria.
 The Center offers fellowships to graduate students engaged in research in priority areas.
-More information about the fellowship is available at the CADR Training page.
+More information about the fellowship is available on the CADR Training page.

 The information listed under Apply applies to international applicants as well.